 The ocean both scares and exhilarates me, as it should any boater – one minute it is as calm and smooth as glass; the next a stark raving maniac, as crazy as life itself.

 Currently, I spend my summers on a peninsula near Boston Harbor and Logan Airport, where I sail and work with business owners around the world.
-In the winter months I head south to a warmer climate on the East Coast of Florida.

 In my spare time I love to walk the beach, photograph a variety of subjects, read good detective stories, business books, travel, cook, crochet shawls for four-to-six-year olds in cancer wards, write, and sail Boston Harbor.